-Different Method to get Windows UserName with VBA
+Different Method to Find Windows UserName

-- System Environment Variables
+- System Environment Variables – Windows login user

 - Windows API ‘apiGetUserName’ Function